 - Naruto features Kabuto resurrecting nearly every deceased character in the series, along with nearly every living character fighting in the Shinobi War.

-- In the Crayon Shin Chan episodes based on Star Wars, the Cantina scene has appearances of many characters from the Big Damn Movies, woh otherwise never appear on the series proper.
+- In the Crayon Shin-chan episodes based on Star Wars, the Cantina scene has appearances of many characters from the Big Damn Movies, who otherwise never appear on the series proper.

-- Persona 4, like the Video Game example below, has a scene in episode 15 filled with callbacks to Persona 3.
+- Persona 4: The Animation, like the Video Game example below, has a scene in episode 15 filled with callbacks to Persona 3.

-- In Digimon Xros Wars: The Young Hunters Leaping Through Time, all of the previous leaders return to help in the last two episodes.
+- In Digimon Xros Wars: The Young Hunters Leaping Through Time, characters from all the previous seasons' universes return to help in the last two episodes.